Lin Yu-ting: 2024 Summer Olympics

 The boxing events in Paris for the 2024 Summer Olympics were managed by the IOC's Paris 2024 Boxing Unit.
 IOC President Thomas Bach defended the participation of Khelif and Lin: "There was never any doubt about them being a woman".
 Taiwanese President Lai Ching-te and former President Tsai Ing-wen also both expressed support for Lin in August 2024.

 Lin won the gold medal after defeating Julia Szeremeta of Poland in the final of the women's 57 kg category (featherweight).
 With this win, Lin became the first Taiwanese boxer to win an Olympic gold medal.

 During the International Boxing Association (IBA) press conference in Paris on 5 August 2024, the position of the organization and its president Umar Kremlev regarding the nature of the conducted tests underwent changes and became contradictory.
 Initially, the IBA claimed that gender tests were conducted, but at the conference, Secretary General Chris Roberts spoke of "chromosome tests", while Kremlev asserted that the tests were aimed at determining testosterone levels in athletes.
 The situation was exacerbated by Kremlev's harsh statements; he repeatedly criticized IOC President Thomas Bach, declared his intention to initiate legal proceedings against him and expressed dissatisfaction with the Olympic Games opening ceremony, calling it "humiliating".
 The IBA claimed to have used laboratories accredited by the World Anti-Doping Agency (WADA) for testing, but WADA denied involvement in gender verification, stating it deals solely with anti-doping matters.

+Return to women's boxing

+In March 2026, World Boxing, having taken over as the international governing body for Olympic-level boxing, cleared Lin to compete in women's boxing events after she underwent a sex verification test, stating that its medical committee had "considered and evaluated the medical documentation presented and determined that the boxer was deemed to be female and eligible to compete in the female category".
+The Chinese Taipei Boxing Association described the decision as a "tremendous relief" for Lin, and announced her intention to compete at the impending Asian Boxing Championships, held in Mongolia between 29 March and 10 April.